Anthony Tyus III

 Anthony Tyus III (born March 20, 2003) is an American professional football running back for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Northwestern Wildcats and the Ohio Bobcats.

-Early life and high school
+Early life

 Tyus III attended Portage Northern High School in Portage, Michigan.
 As a junior, he rushed for over 1,800 yards and 19 touchdowns on 199 carries.
 As a senior, Tyus III ran for 1,801 yards and 22 touchdowns on 174 carries, while recording 54 tackles with five and a half being for a loss, a sack, two interceptions, two fumble recoveries, and a forced fumble.
 Coming out of high school, he was rated as a three-star recruit and committed to play college football for the Northwestern Wildcats over other schools such as Cincinnati, Iowa State, Michigan State, and Indiana.

 College career

 Northwestern

 In his three-year career with the Wildcats from 2021 through 2023, Tyus III appeared in 31 games, where he rushed 119 times for 504 yards and two touchdowns, while also hauling in ten passes for 81 yards and a touchdown.
 After the 2023 season, he entered his name into the NCAA transfer portal.